Wind1102/Learn/Theory/devops/docker.md

 - `volumes`: The volumes used by any of the services have to be declared in this section.
 This is the last section of file.

 ## Building images with docker compose

+- use `--build` to rebuild image.
+- use `--scale` to run multiple instance
+- can use `-f` to define file docker compose to run.

+# Orchestrator

+- `desired state` is complete description of how you want your application to run is called the desire state.
+- when you first give it this `desired state`, the orchestrator springs into action
+- `reconcilliation` is process that orchestrator notices any difference between how things are running (actual state) and how they should be running (desired state), it immediately tries to fix it.